The Women of Courage Award

 “This is an initiative I created because of my love and admiration for Jackie.
 We need more Jackie Speiers in the world and this award is an effort to find and support those outstanding young women who have shown the courage to take action to make the world a better place.”

-The Women of Courage Award was founded by Cynthia Schuman, an accomplished artist and designer, philanthropist and community leader.
+The Women of Courage Award was founded in 2020 by Cynthia Schuman, who was an accomplished artist and designer, philanthropist and community leader.